Daniel-Petrisor/datalink-pico-script/README.md

-* Datalink-Pico-Script
+# Datalink-Pico-Script

-    Read data from logger EL005 - Pico Technology and storage in sqlite3 database
+    Read data from EnviroMon System - Pico Technology and storage in sqlite3 database

-** CREATE APP.EXE
+## Essential hardware

+    Computer - Windows system
+    * EnviroMon PC application installed

+    EnviroMon System - Pico Technology
+    * Logger EL005
+    * Converter EL041
+    * Temperature Sensors

+    Export data as text
+    * Write the current readings to a file (see CurrentFile parameter in Envimon.ini

+    If you specify a filename here, EnviroMon will write the current readings to a text file with this name, every sample interval.
+This can be used to transfer the data to another application.
+For example: CurrentFile=Current.txt

-* Install package
+## Install package

     pip install pyinstaller

-* The syntax of the pyinstaller command is:

-    pyinstaller [options] script [script …] | specfile

-* Typed and Run in terminal
+### Typed and Run in terminal

-    - Create a one-file bundled executable. pyinstaller nome_script.py --onefile pyinstaller nome_script.py --noconsole --onefile pyinstaller --onefile --windowed myscript.py
+    * Create a one-file bundled executable. pyinstaller --onefile myscript.py pyinstaller --onefile --windowed myscript.py

-    - Create a one-folder bundle containing an executable pyinstaller myscript.py pyinstaller --windowed myscript.py
+    * Create a one-folder bundle containing an executable pyinstaller myscript.py pyinstaller --windowed myscript.py